 The Andrew L. McDowell Scholarship is available to cadets majoring in economics and business.
 It is based primarily on academic excellence, although other factors such as need, character, extracurricular activities, and leadership may be considered.
-Applications for this scholarship will be accepted during the spring semester for awards to be made the following academic year.
+Call for applications for this scholarship is sent out during the spring semester, for awards to be made the following academic year.